wizroot-dev/xnew/README.md

 //           2. component: function, props: object
 ```

-As shown above, xnew accepts arguments `parent`, `element`, `content`.
+As shown above, xnew accepts arguments (`parent`, `element`, `content`).

 - `parent` is a parameter that is set as the parent node.
 In many cases, it is omitted, and set automatically. so the details are described later.
-- `element` is a parameter for element to associate with new node.
+- `element` is a parameter for html element to associate with new node.
 If you omit this parameter, new node's element inherits the parent node's element.
 If there is no parent node, it inherits `document.body` element.
-- `content` is the content of the node.
+- `content` is a parameter that set the behavior of the node.
 There are two patterns.
 First pattern is innerHTML for new element.
 Second pattern is component function and its properties.
 **Note that you have to use `function` keyword as component function, not `() => {} (arrow function)`**.
 This is because to bind `this` pointer in the function.

 ### #1
 If you call `xnew` like nesting, created nodes have a parent-child relationship.

 ```
 <body>
 <div id="hoge"></div>

 <script>
     const node1 = xnew(document.querySelector('#hoge'), function () {
-        this;         // node1
-        this.parent;  // null
-        this.element; // hoge
+        // this: node1, this.parent: null, this.element: hoge

         const node2 = xnew(function () {
-            this;         // node2
-            this.parent;  // node1
-            this.element; // hoge (equal to parent's element) });
+            // this: node2, this.parent: node1, this.element: hoge (equal to parent's element)
+        });

         const node3 = xnew({ tag: 'div', id: 'fuga' }, function () {
-            this;         // node3
-            this.parent;  // node1
-            this.element; // fuga (new element as a child element of hoge) });
+            // this: node3, this.parent: node1, this.element: fuga (as a child element of hoge)
+        });

         const node4 = xnew(function () {
             // create new element and replace this.element this.nest({ tag: 'div', id: 'piyo' };

-            this;         // node4
-            this.parent;  // node1
-            this.element; // piyo (new element as a child element of hoge) });
+            // this: node4, this.parent: node1, this.element: piyo (as a child element of hoge)
         });
+    });

     const node5 = xnew(function () {
-        this;         // node5
-        this.parent;  // null
-        this.element; // document.body
+        // this: node5, this.parent: null, this.element: document.body
     });
 </script>
 </body>
 ```
 - If you omit `element`, new node's element is set automatically (e.g. node2, node4, node5).
-- Note that `this` pointer is a different value depending on where it is used.
+- Note that `this` pointer is a different value depending on the scope.

 ### #2
-a node has some functions by default.
-You can define the detail using thre response of component function.
+A node has some functions by default.
+You can define the detail by using the returned object of the component function.

 ```
 const node = xnew(function () {